mschmitt/chu300-notes/README.md

 **The USB-C charger shipping with the Chuwi book is a non-compliant non-negotiating fixed 12 V power supply.**

-**It WILL wreck regular USB-C devices and DID kill two USB gadgets of mine!**
+**It will KILL regular USB-C devices and DID so with two USB gadgets of mine!**

 The notebook charges fine on compliant USB-C chargers from Apple and Lenovo.
 No idea what the hell is wrong with people.